mjankowski22/NBP-data-extractor/README.md

 ### Examples
 There are three available endpoints: /exchanges , /max_min , /major_diff .
-Each endpoint return the answer in JSON format.
+Each endpoint returns the answer in the JSON format.
-Each endpoint can be tested using the simple UI available on localhost:5000/swagger
+Each endpoint can be tested using the simple UI available on localhost:5000/swagger\

 ![image](https://user-images.githubusercontent.com/106553136/233865825-ad67c304-39e7-4250-92e7-e1c1a2e1ce1a.png)

-Or by commands provided in description of each funcionality.
+Or by commands provided in the description of each funcionality.

 The /exchanges endpoint provides the average exchange rate of the given currency in a particular day.
 To query the operation the command is: